dreamable/payola/README.md

 ## What is my changes?
 This is a fork of https://github.com/payolapayments/payola, which is not maintained by owners.
 It has following changes:
+* Use the latest code, to fix the "undefined method `event_retriever=' for StripeEvent:Module" error.
 * Make PDF receipt works
   * add the "docverter" dependency to gemspec which is to convert html to PDF
   * Removing missing file ApplicationHelper from receipt_mailer.rb